Oliver Travel Trailers

 Besides a living history lesson, visitors can kayak or canoe class II river rapids, rare in Florida, hike seven miles of nature trails and swim in an ADA accessible swimming pool.

 Indulge in the quietness of Hillsborough River and recall the past with Fort Foster, a replica fort.
 If you like exploring forts, reserve your spot for the tour on weekends in advance.
-Of course, there is a lot of fun you can have with your family on the river.
+Of course, you can have a lot of fun with your family on the river.
+Enjoy kayaking, fishing, or canoeing for the first time here.
+There are 4 trails available for you to enjoy nature as you walk these 7-mile-long paths.
+You can get your travel trailers ready to visit this park because it offers a great camping experience for families.

 Plan your adventure: Hillsborough River State Park